Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Introduction

-In this paper, we propose a novel, efficient emulator, called \textit{mesh-clustered Gaussian process} (\texttt{mcGP}) emulator, for predicting the outputs at many coordinates in a PDE system by incorporating the information of mesh node coordinates.
-Specifically, instead of fitting separate GPs at each node coordinate, the proposed method makes use of the divide-and-conquer idea, which segments the node coordinates into \textit{clusters} with a soft-assignment clustering approach, in each of which \textit{one} GP is fitted.
-In particular, the Dirichlet process (DP) prior is adopted that allows for \textit{infinite} clusters for the proposed mixture model without the need of specifying the number of clusters.
-In addition, a basis expansion representation is employed for mesh-based simulations and the GPs are used to model the coefficients, which allows us to emulate the entire surface of the domain of interest.
+In this paper, we propose a novel emulator, called \textit{mesh-clustered Gaussian process} (\texttt{mcGP}) emulator, for predicting the outputs at many fixed coordinates by incorporating the information of mesh node coordinates.
+Specifically, instead of fitting separate GPs with different hyperparameters at each node coordinate, the proposed method makes use of the divide-and-conquer idea, which segments the node coordinates into \textit{clusters} with a soft-assignment clustering approach, within each of which, GPs with the \textit{same} hyperparameters are fitted at each coordinate.
+In particular, the Dirichlet process (DP) prior is adopted here, facilitating a flexible clustering structure for the proposed mixture model without the need for specifying a fixed number of clusters.
+In addition, a basis expansion representation is employed for mesh-based numerical solutions and the GPs are used to model the coefficients.
+This approach enables us to make predictions across the entire spatial domain, extending beyond the mesh coordinates.
 Note that, this basis expansion \textit{does not} perform dimension reduction, so no additional bias will be introduced to our predictions.
-Importantly, given such a sophisticated mixture model, the proposed method can be fitted efficiently by adopting the variational Bayesian inference method \citep{jordan1999introduction,wainwright2008graphical}, which provides an analytical approximation to the posterior probability of the latent variables and parameters.
+Importantly, given such a sophisticated mixture model, the proposed method can be fitted efficiently by adopting the variational Bayesian inference method \citep{jordan1999introduction,wainwright2008graphical}, which provides an analytical approximation to the posterior distribution of the latent variables and parameters, facilitating faster computation and scalability when compared with traditional approaches like Markov chain Monte Carlo (MCMC).